Brendandaly3/HIST1900/docs/Class Notes/Hist1900-Feb-6.md

 - Theme 1
 	- What is a book
-		• Piecies of paper fastened together
+		• Pieces of paper fastened together
-		• A way of communcation
+		• A way of communication
 		- One person writes it another reads it
 			• Ex.
 The bible
 		• A form of storage